 Most people assume today that America was in a rush to pass bankruptcy laws to allow its citizens the ease of discharging their financial obligations.
 America was interested in passing bankruptcy legislation to protect merchants and creditors who otherwise would have little ability to enforce or collect debts.
 It was understood that bankruptcy fostered the growth of commerce and not the avoidance of debt.

-Bankruptcy laws were desired in early America because as was noted during the first session of Congress England had “had enjoyed a degree of tranquility and domestic happiness unknown for a century before” under their bankruptcy act.
+Bankruptcy laws were desired in early America because, as was noted during the first session of Congress, England had “had enjoyed a degree of tranquility and domestic happiness unknown for a century before” under their bankruptcy act.

-The new law also permitted the debtor to receive a small allowance out of the estate and modest exemptions were also permitted.
+The new law also permitted the debtor to receive a small allowance out of the estate, and modest exemptions were also permitted.

 Now that the federal bankruptcy law was no longer in effect, the states went back to establishing their own insolvency laws.

-After the repeal of the bankruptcy act in 1843 the United States experienced a significant economic upturn.
+After the repeal of the bankruptcy act in 1843, the United States experienced a significant economic upturn.
 There was little demand for a new bankruptcy bill during this time.
-However, the devastation caused by the American Civil War created a demand that a bankruptcy law be enacted again.
+However, the devastation caused by the American Civil War created a demand that bankruptcy law is enacted again.
 It wasn’t until 1867 that federal bankruptcy legislation emerged again.
 Guess what?
 It was repealed in 1878 because the act was accused of being too unwieldy, too expensive, created long delays, and resulted in little repayment to creditors.

 In 1938, Congress overhauled the bankruptcy law and created the Chapter 13 plan.
 Another major overhaul took place in 1978.
 One feature of the act was the hope that more people would use the Chapter 13 provisions and repay their creditors over a multi-year period.
 Congress did consider making Chapter 13 mandatory for all filers but later allowed it to be voluntary.
-In the end Congress simply weakened Chapter 13 protections and made Chapter 7, total discharge of debts, more attractive.
+In the end, Congress weakened Chapter 13 protections and made Chapter 7, total discharge of debts, more attractive.